 The author of the current review, Alicia McDonough, Ph.D., professor of cell and neurobiology at the Keck School of Medicine at the University of Southern California, sums up her findings: “Decreasing sodium intake is a well-established way to lower blood pressure, but evidence suggests that increasing dietary potassium may have an equally important effect on hypertension.”

-Foods that are rich in potassium are important in managing high blood pressure because potassium lessens the effects of sodium.
+Foods that are rich in potassium are important in managing high blood pressure.
+This is true, because potassium lessens the effects of sodium.
 The more potassium you eat, the more sodium you lose through urine.
 Potassium also helps to ease tension in your blood vessel walls, which helps further lower blood pressure.